VibativThere may be other brand names for this medicine.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Rash or redness of the face, neck, upper body, back, and arms
+- Rash or flushing of the face, neck, upper body, back, and arms

 - Swelling in your hands, ankles, or feet